kns1-30/worst-HVAC-systems-hadoop-map-reduce/README.md

 Steps:
-Part 1: Create an account for Google Cloud Platform Part 2: Create an Ubuntu 18.04 VM instance from Google Cloud Platform Part 3: Install/Configure Hadoop on GCP Ubuntu 18.04 Server Part 4: Initialize and boot Hadoop
+Part 1: Create an account for Google Cloud Platform

+Part 2: Create an Ubuntu 18.04 VM instance from Google Cloud Platform

+Part 3: Install/Configure Hadoop on GCP Ubuntu 18.04 Server

+Part 4: Initialize and boot Hadoop

 Part 5: Analyze HVAC dataset (python)
+Using Python, two separate Map/Reduce programs using Hadoop 2.10.1 are written on GCP to compute the following using the sample HVAC data.
+Ran the programs via Hadoop 2.10.1 pseudo-distributed mode on an GCP instance.
+No “add-on” used to Hadoop (such as Hive).
+The great majority of the data processing is performed within Hadoop.